klaytn/servicechain-value-transfer-examples/README.md

 ## TODO
 Both KIP7 and KIP17 bridge contracts would be supported corresponding `kscn` binary soon.
 If you want to experience it early, go to [klaytn-not-merged-yet](https://github.com/hyunsooda/klaytn/commits/SC-support-KIP7-KIP17) and compile it in your local environment.

+## Bridge Alias API
+The current SC implementation does not have built-in bridge management for convinent bridge access.
+Bridge alias is a new feature to be developed that allows to access specific bridge pair via alias access.
+The PoC example of alias API is in `erc20/alias-erc20-deploy.js`.